Umio-Yasuno/amdgpu-profile-switcher/README.md

 ```

 If you want to specify a config file, set the path to the file in `APS_CONFIG_PATH`.
+The default config file paths are `/etc/amdgpu-profile-switcher.ron` or `/etc/xdg/amdgpu-profile-switcher.ron` or under `XDG_CONFIG_DIRS`.

 ## Installation
 ### Debian